ShivangShandilya/ShivangShandilya/README.md

 </h3>

 <h2>< :technologist:	About Me ></h2>
-My name is Shivang Shandilya and I am currently pursuing Bachelor's in Information Technology from India :octocat:.
-I am currently engrossed in learning DevOps and contributing to Open - Source  :computer:.
+My name is Shivang Shandilya and I am currently pursuing Bachelor's in Information Technology from India :octocat:.I am currently engrossed in learning DevOps and contributing to Open - Source  :computer:.
 I believe in connecting with folks around the world :earth_asia: and help the society in any way I can.

 <p align = "center">